Salisbury & Amesbury Investigation

 Public Health England Update

-Professor Dame Sally Davies, Chief Medical Officer, provides an update on the Salisbury & Amesbury Investigation and offers reassurance and advice.
+Professor Dame Sally Davies, Chief Medical Officer, provided an update on the Salisbury & Amesbury Investigation and offered reassurance and advice on 5 September 2018.

 You can download the full statement, as delivered by Dame Sally Davies.